tsgoten/cs70-website/policies.md

 Feel free to ask questions of clarification, or ask questions about the course content to achieve a deeper understanding, but at a certain point, you must apply your knowledge, give it your best shot, and submit your answers with confidence.

-### 6. Post a screen shot of any resource referenced
+### 6. Post a screenshot of any resource referenced

 Your question should be self-contained.
 The TAs (and other responders) should not have to scan through PDFs to even figure out what the question is.
 Ask yourself: am I referring to some lecture slide/lecture note/HW solution/discussion solution/past exam?

-If the answer is yes, post a screen shot of the relevant part.
+If the answer is yes, post a screenshot of the relevant part.

 ### 7. Complaints / suggestions on course policies